yentsun/crew-light/README.md

-# fancy-band
+# Light Crew
-A React PWA experiment with Mongo Realm as backend.
+A React/PWA experiment to create a lightweight version of SimpleCrew client app.